Azure/azure-sdk-for-python/sdk/digitaltwins/azure-digitaltwins/samples/Readme.md

 ### Create digital twins

 For Creating Twin you will need to provide Id of a digital Twin and the application/json digital twin based on the model created earlier.
-You can look at sample application/json [here](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/digitaltwins/azure-digital/samples/dtdl/digital_twins "buildingTwin").
+You can look at the buildingTwins.json sample application/json in the samples/dtdl/digital_twins folder.

 ```Python Snippet:dt_digitaltwins_lifecycle.py
 digital_twin_id = 'digitalTwin-' + uuid.UUID